Index of Images, Roman Coins: Republic and Principate: Barbara F. McManus

 London, British Museum.
 Credits: Barbara McManus, 2001.

-aureus of Augustus, c.
-8 BCE
+gold aureus of Augustus, mint of Lyons, 8 BCE

 Rome, Palazzo Massimo alle Terme (National Museums).
 Credits: Barbara McManus, 2007